frconor-ebook/meditations/_posts/2025-05-07-holy-purity.md

 Some of the fruits of holy purity are that it gives us a big heart that knows how to love.
 It can give us joy in times of hardship and fortify our character in the face of difficulties.
 It also makes us more human, able to understand others and their weaknesses.
 That\'s why we need never be scandalized by the weaknesses of other people.

-"There but for the grace of God go I." We are all capable of the most terrible things, so we need never be surprised by things we hear or see.
+"There, but for the grace of God, go I" (*cf*.
+1 Cor.
+15:10).
+We are all capable of the most terrible things, so we need never be surprised by things we hear or see.

 St. Thomas Aquinas says, "Curiosity is a defect of our mind, which inclines us with eagerness and precipitation towards the focusing on less useful things, making us neglect the things of God and our salvation" (Thomas Aquinas, *Summa Theologiae*, Question 167).